 As crypto’s mainstream popularity has skyrocketed, the same companies are becoming lucrative targets for hacking, fraud.
 As it becomes easier for the average consumer to buy, sell, and transfer crypto, it also becomes a convenient tool for money laundering, especially across borders.
 As crypto companies grow their customer base, knowing who their customers are and ensuring they do not end up on a watchlist or sanctions list will protect the future of the business from legal liabilities.

 KYC solutions like Passbase offer ongoing monitoring that will help companies to lower their risk exposure by tracking updates for individuals’ statuses and evaluating risk profiles after someone has created an account.
-Through comprehensive KYC/AML compliance, a company builds solid reputation with customers and remain in good standing with regulators, who increase their scrutiny as firms grow.
+Through comprehensive KYC and AML compliance, a company builds solid reputation with customers and remain in good standing with regulators, who increase their scrutiny as firms grow.

 Anti-money laundering regulations require companies to track transactions, screen and monitor customers and identify those who are using their platforms.
 Customer due diligence is a top priority and risk profiles help companies to identify who their users are now and in the future.

-In places like the U.S. and Europe, companies should also be identifying and tracking politically exposed persons (PEPs) who might have a higher risk exposure, or individuals who are on an international or country watchlist.
+In places like the U.S. and Europe, companies should also carry out ongoing monitoring of politically exposed persons (PEPs) who might have a higher risk exposure, or individuals who are on an international or country watchlist.
 Even some kinds of adverse media can increase a customer’s risk profile and might require action from your company, such as some service restrictions.

 Here are factors to consider in building your ongoing monitoring system for cryptocurrency operations.